+Gardening with bees is, well, just the bees’ knees!
 As I am sure you can tell by now, I love having bees.
-I love the research.
-I love working them.
-I love just observing them, and I love their honey!
+The research is fascinating.
+I love working them, observing them, and I love their honey!
 In part, I also love the fact that we are doing our part on Paradise to help keep the overall bee population healthy.
 Without bees, there would be no food.
 Anywhere.

 1) Clover – It’s not just for finding a lucky four-leaf treasure.
 White or red, the color doesn’t matter.
 Bees love it.
 If you have clover in your yard, mow around it for a bit to allow the bees to feast on it.